 Which is when the idea of leaving started to take hold.

 Travel, movement, change had always been positive things in my life.
 They shook me up, made me reevaluate, forced me to reset old bad habits.
-And I started to wonder if a change of scenery might do me good again, might help me climb out of the depression (later diagnosed as adjustment disorder) that I’d been struggling with, might help me stop feeling so lost.
+And I started to wonder if a change of scenery might do me good again, might help me climb out of the depression that I’d been struggling with, might help me stop feeling so lost.

 I discussed the idea with my therapist and we went through that same decision-making process–her saying an option, me noticing my body’s reaction.
 At the end of the session, it was utterly clear that my next step was to find a way to get myself to Europe.